 My employer has asked for UK-based staff to come back to our office in London on a trial basis from October, for around 50% of the time.
 I don’t envy the people involved in making the decisions around this as they will never completely satisfy everyone.
-I know that they have put a lot of thought into it and I think that this request probably strikes the right balance for now.
+I know that they have put a lot of thought and care into the decision and I think that this request probably strikes the right balance for now.

 I think of ‘where you work’ as a spectrum, from completely remote to completely in the office.
 In the future, where will the optimal point be?